 As you can see, there are many tech-based tools you should take the time to not only master but stay up-to-date with any advancements.
 This may seem tedious and repetitive, but you will become a valuable asset to a law firm if you are well-versed in billing software, research tools like LexisNexis and Westlaw, and smart phone applications.

 Are You Considering a Career as a Paralegal?
 Work with a Legal Recruiter

 A career as a paralegal can be demanding, but also quite rewarding.
 Depending on the type of law firm you join, the compensation and benefits are generous and a career as a paralegal can be fulfilling.
-If a career as a paralegal, legal assistant, legal secretary, etc. interests you, consider reaching out to 4 Corner Resources (4CR).
+If a career as a paralegal, legal assistant, legal secretary, etc. interests you, consider a legal headhunter or recruiter.
+Reach out to 4 Corner Resources (4CR) to learn more about our services.
 Our team is here to help you find the legal job of your dreams.